FINANCIAL BROKERS AND MICROCREDIT

 Learning outcomes of the course unit

-The course proposes to provide the students with the cognitive tools essential for evaluating the economic characteristics of financial systems.
-The analytical perspective will aim at providing methodological models of reference to be able to orientate in one sector in continuous evolution.
-Special attention will be paid to the role performed by financial systems in developing countries and to initiatives developed by the western world to sustain international co-operation.
+The intention of the course is to provide students with essential cognitive tools for assessing the economic characteristics of financial systems.
+The analysis perspective aims to provide methodological models as a reference to enable students to orientate themselves in a constantly evolving sector.
+Particular attention is also focussed on the role carried out by financial systems in developing countries and the initiatives developed by Western countries to support international cooperation.

 Course contents summary

-The growing importance of financial systems and the globalization of the financial market.
+- Financialization and globalization of the financial market.

 The indicated content is discussed in the book:

 CORIGLIANO ROCCO, L'INTERMEDIAZIONE FINANZIARIA (Strumenti Intermediari Mercati), VOLUME 1, BONONIA UNIVERSITY PRESS, 2004,and also in the reading matter (lecture notes) that is made available to the students.